 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Plantaginaceae

 Cape St. Vincent is famous for its biodiversity and boasts a number of endangered and/or endemic species of plants.
-Despite its designation as a 'natural park' the site is under great pressure from tourist footfall and also, shockingly, from building projects - in recent years villas have been built in the midst of the most fragile of the habitats.
-The site is also threatened by the dumping of litter and rubble, particularly by builders.
+Despite its designation as a 'natural park' the site is under great pressure from tourist footfall and also, shockingly, from building projects - in recent years villas have been built in the midst of this most fragile of the habitats.
+The site is also being damaged by the dumping of litter and rubble, particularly by builders.

 Linaria algarviana is easily confused with Linaria amethystea, which is common throughout the Algarve and found in open coastal fields and meadows.

 Linaria algarviana appears to flower later than L. amethystea, but this may be due to the cold, windy and generally inhospitable conditions which often affect Cape St. Vincent well into springtime.

 The specimens shown on this page were photographed in mid April.